Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

 \begin{thm} \cite{DM,Knudsen} Assume $2g-2+n>0$.
-The moduli stack of stable pointed curves $\oM_{g,n}$ is a smooth and proper connected Deligne-Mumford stack over $\operatorname{Spec}(\mathbb Z)$, with projective coarse moduli space $\overline{\mathbf M}_{g,n}$.
-The boundary $\oM_{g,n}\setminus\pazocal M_{g,n}$, representing nodal curves, is a normal crossing divisor. \end{thm} On one hand, the Deligne-Mumford compactification has nearly every desirable property one could hope for; on the other, it is certainly not the unique modular compactification of $\pazocal M_{g,n}$.
-Classifying all of them is a challenging task, which has so far found only a partial solution in the fascinating work of Smyth \cite{SMY-towards}.
+The moduli stack of stable pointed curves $\oM_{g,n}$ is a smooth and proper connected Deligne-Mumford stack over $\operatorname{Spec}(\mathbb Z)$, with projective coarse moduli space $\overline{\mathbf M}_{g,n}$, and normal crossing boundary representing nodal curves. \end{thm} On one hand, the Deligne-Mumford compactification has nearly every desirable property one could hope for; on the other, it is certainly not the unique modular compactification of $\pazocal M_{g,n}$.
+Classifying all of them is a challenging task, which was set out and partially performed in the inspiring work of Smyth \cite{SMY-towards} (see also \cite{Bozlee-thesis} for more recent efforts, bringing logarithmic geometry into the picture).
+The motivation comes mostly from birational geometry.

-Even though the existence of $\overline{\mathbf M}_{g,n}$ can be deduced from nowadays standard theorems on stacks \cite{KM}, this moduli space was first constructed as a quotient, prompting the development of the powerful techniques of Geometric Invariant Theory \cite{Gieseker,GIT,BalSwi}.
-The study of alternative compactifications of $\pazocal M_{g,n}$ is motivated as well by the interest in the birational geometry of $\overline{\mathbf M}_{g,n}$, and it is not by chance that the first steps in this direction were moved from a GIT perspective - by changing the invariant theory problem or the stability condition under consideration, and analysing the modular properties of the resulting quotients \cite{Schubert,Hassettg2,HassettHyeon}.
-The consequent program that goes under the name of B. Hassett and S. Keel aims to describe all the quotients arising in this way, and to determine whether every step of a log minimal model program for $\overline{\mathbf M}_{g,n}$ enjoys a modular interpretation in terms of curves with worse than nodal singularities \cite{CTV1,CTV2}.
+Even though the existence of $\overline{\mathbf M}_{g,n}$ can be deduced from nowadays standard theorems on stacks \cite{KM}, this moduli space was first constructed as a quotient, prompting the development of a powerful technique known as Geometric Invariant Theory \cite{Gieseker,GIT,BalSwi}.
+Studying alternative compactifications of $\pazocal M_{g,n}$ sheds some light on the Mori chamber decomposition of $\overline{\mathbf M}_{g,n}$, and it is not by chance that the first steps in this direction were moved from a GIT perspective - by changing the invariant theory problem or the stability condition under consideration, and analysing the modular properties of the resulting quotients \cite{Schubert,Hassettg2,HassettHyeon}.
+This program, initiated by B. Hassett and S. Keel, aims to describe all the quotients arising in this way, and to determine whether every step of a log minimal model program for $\overline{\mathbf M}_{g,n}$ enjoys a modular interpretation in terms of curves with worse than nodal singularities \cite{CTV1,CTV2}.
 Since the early stages of this program, it has developed into a fascinating playground for implementing ideas that originated from (v)GIT into a general structure theory of Artin stacks \cite{AlperKresch,AFS1,AFS2,AFS3}.
 See for instance \cite{Morrison, FS} for more detailed and comprehensive accounts.